What is a Fire Alarm Monitor Module?

 This is a conventional pull box.
 It is a good example of a non-addressable initiation device that relays a signal to an addressable fire alarm control panel via a monitor module.

-As stated earlier, these modules are usually designed for use by fire alarm control panels, but they may have other functions.
+As stated earlier, these monitoring modules are usually designed for use by fire alarm control panels, but they may have other functions.
 Most commonly, they may also find use as a commercial proprietary or commercial central station burglar alarm accessory.
 For this reason, it is important to read the installation and maintenance instructions for most popular monitor module models.

 On most monitor module user guides, there are typically warnings about assigning more than one purpose to a monitor module.
-Connecting fire alarm initiating, supervisory, or security devices to the same module jeopardizes the efficacy of each system involved.
+Connecting fire alarm initiating, supervisory, or security devices to the same monitoring module jeopardizes the efficacy of each system involved.
 You should have dedicated modules for each system you elect to monitor (in the same way you have dedicated alarms for smoke, humidity, and security monitoring).

 Who are some reputable monitor module manufacturers?